 The Three Pillars

-The focal point of the Program is intensive study conducted entirely in the foreign language.
-For nearly seven weeks, IUHPFL students participate in daily classroom instruction, followed by daily afternoon activities in choir, theatre and/or dance.
+The focal point of the program is intensive study conducted entirely in the foreign language.
+For five to six weeks, IUHPFL students participate in daily classroom instruction, followed by daily afternoon activities in choir, theatre and/or dance.
 Each site is led by a team of three to four experienced instructors and an onsite coordinator who is native to the host country.
 IUHPFL instructors are either graduate students enrolled at Indiana University Bloomington or seasoned middle school or high school teachers, many of whom have lived abroad themselves.
 IUHPFL instructors can be native or non-native speakers of the foreign language.

 IUHPFL students participate in four to five hours of daily courses and activities, designed exclusively for them by their instructors:

 - Academic classes include grammar, culture, communication, literature, introduction to linguistics and phonetics.
 The courses carry compositions, projects and daily assignments.
 The objectives for all classes onsite aim to improve the four basic language skills of listening, speaking, reading and writing.
 Each class has between eight and 13 students, allowing individuals to maximize participation while at the same time instructors are able to give special attention to each group of students.